 Trolling is the act of spreading defamatory or libellous rumours and messages on the internet.
 People who engage in activity of this nature are known as Internet Trolls and they target individuals or businesses/organizations with the aim if causing offense or distress.
 Trolling can take place on all sorts of different websites as well as on social media channels, and legal action can now be taken if comments are seen as warranting such attention.

-Why do people troll the Internet?
+Why do people troll online?

 Many people have different motives for online trolling.
-Some trolls aim to cause commotion, spreading rumours or consciously creating disagreements and arguments.
+Some trolls aim to cause commotion, spreading rumors or consciously creating disagreements and arguments.
 For some, the Internet is also seen as a barrier between them and other members of the public, leading them to feel comfortable making offensive or nasty remarks which they wouldn’t necessarily make outside of this medium.

 If another person has said or published something that has damaged your reputation, exposed you to ill feeling or ridicule, caused others to avoid you or think less of you, then they may be liable for defamation.